rpatterson/prunerr/README.rst

 - A `Makefile`_ for local development, build, test, and maintenance
 - A target that formats all source, including for style
-- A kitchen sink linter configuration that runs all available source checks
+- A kitchen sink linter configuration that runs all source checks
 - `Version Control System (VCS) hooks`_ to enforce `conventional commits`_, successful build and test on commit and push, and `Towncrier`_ end-user oriented release notes on push